husham007/personalized-weather-station/README.md

 - **User Registration and Authentication** Users can sign up and log in to access the application's features.
 - **Location Tracking:** Add and manage your favorite locations for personalized weather insights.
-- **2D Weather Graph:** View the weather conditions of your selected locations in a visually appealing 2D graph.
+- **Weather Data:** View the weather conditions of your selected locations.
 - **Real-time Updates:** Get up-to-date weather information with real-time updates for accurate tracking.
 - **User-friendly Interface:** Navigate through the application effortlessly with an intuitive and user-friendly design.,